View of Black Sea Turkey from a balcony.

 What would they think of it now?

-Black Sea Turkey Itinerary
+Black Sea Turkey Itinerary travel guide

-Black sea region by Road Trip
+Black Sea Region by Road Trip

 This is similar to how we did our road trip and would recommend breaking it up as follows:

 • Istanbul -> Bolu – 250 km / 3 hrs – There are many quaint places to stay that are on the lake.
 It is such a lovely area.
-We stayed at an all inclusive and enjoyed the hamam on site, the lovely greenery outside and then got on our way the next morning.
+We stayed at an all-inclusive and enjoyed the hamam on site, the lovely greenery outside, and then got on our way the next morning.
 1 Night in Bolu

 • Bolu -> Sinop425 km / 5 hrs – If you leave after breakfast and make it to Sinop by early afternoon you could take a nice drive around the peninsula.
-It is lovely to see and there are some incredible view points worth seeing.
+It is lovely to see and there are some incredible viewpoints worth seeing.

-• Sinop -> Trabzon481 km / 6.75 hrs – This will be a longer more road trippy day but I love this day because you can stop at so many places along the way.
+• Sinop -> Trabzon481 km / 6.75 hrs – This will be a longer more road-trippy day but I love this day because you can stop at so many places along the way.

 • Samsun -> Ankara400 km / 5 hrs – While Ankara isn’t technically part of the Black Sea Region, it makes for a nice rounded road trip out there.
-You will find some great things to see there like Ataturk’s Mausoleum, beautiful parks and the capitol of the country.

 If you get in the afternoon on the first day, give yourself a full day to check out the city and leave on the third day.
-2 Nights in Ankara
+2 Nights

 • Ankara -> Istanbul440 km / 6 hrs – Finally you head back to Istanbul.
 I would definitely recommend returning the car upon arrival instead of trying to deal with driving while in town.

-If you got it from SAW airport, you can easily hop on the M4 metro and head back towards Kadikoy or connect with a ferry if you want to go to the other side.
+If you get it from SAW airport, you can easily hop on the M4 metro and head back towards Kadikoy or connect with a ferry if you want to go to the other side.

 Black Sea region by Flying